mindlapse/mastodon-terraform-aws-serverless/README.md

-# Serverless Terraform for Mastodon on AWS
+# Terraform for Mastodon on AWS (serverless variant)

 Coming soon!